What to expect

 I provide tailored talk-based treatment for each person I work with.
 I use a variety of clinical evidence-based approaches to best meet your needs (see Qualifications for information on the types of treatments I’m trained in).
 I offer a safe, respectful, supportive and comfortable environment to help you to discuss the issues that are important to you.

-The initial session is focused on assessment, which means that we get to know each other and I aim to gather an understanding of you and the issues you want to work on.
+Initial sessions are focused on assessment, which means that we get to know each other and I aim to gather an understanding of you and the issues you want to work on.
 Building safety and trust in our therapeutic relationship is a key objective.
 I will provide you with some techniques to use in your first session that are aimed at alleviating distress (if required).
 After assessment, we may choose to work with short or long term goals in mind.
 I can facilitate work across weeks or months for short-term goals or years for more complex issues and always at your discretion.

 Not everyone is at a time and place in their life where they want to explore their past in depth.
 If this is you right now, I provide evidence-based strategies designed to alleviate distress and overwhelm in the moment and to re-gain control and direction over your life.
-I can help you to identify your triggers to poor mental health, to assist you to better realise when you are caught up in negative thinking and to have the presence of mind to choose a different response rather than the reactions that have been keeping you stuck in repeating patterns.
+I can help you to identify your triggers to poor mental health, to assist you to better realise when you are caught up in negative thinking and to have the presence of mind to choose a different response rather than the reactions that have been keeping you stuck in harmful repeating patterns.

 Longer-term work can help you to improve your awareness of repetitive patterns of thoughts, feelings and behaviours that may be impacting you on a deeper level and set you up for long lasting change.
 This can be facilitated through exploration of how relationships and events from the past and present, both conscious or unconscious, may be impacting the way you think and feel about yourself and your capability in the world.
 Are your beliefs about yourself, self-limiting beliefs?